- CFG® Coaches

 Unused and unopened books and materials in brand-new condition may be returned for a complete refund, less the shipping charges and a 5% restocking fee.
 DVDs and CDs cannot be returned.

 First and most important, NSRF® paid memberships allow us to maintain and improve our work, long-term, so our protocols and activities can continue helping learners of all ages achieve greater successes worldwide.
 Membership funds also support our ability to offer scholarships for those who need it.
 (You may also donate specifically to our scholarship fund.)
+With the purchase of a paid annual membership for $25, you are given access to an extended number of protocols as well as our Protocol Matching Tool.
+In renewing your trained CFG coaches’ membership annually for $75, you maintain your access to ALL of our protocols and protocol searching tools as well as additional coaches’ resources and support.

 The National School Reform Faculty® began as a totally grant-funded organization.
-For several years now, we’ve operated solely on income from our trainings, materials sales, and memberships.
+For several years now, we have operated solely on income from our trainings, materials sales, and memberships.
 When we started offering paid memberships, a decision was made to offer varied levels of fees without any variation in benefits, but we developed this website, new materials, and a tiered membership model to help NSRF be more sustainable into the future and to keep our training costs as low as possible.
 We hope the increase in benefits inspires you to continue supporting us, as we strive to continue supporting you more and more effectively.

 All NSRF protocols and activities may be used freely in the context of a CFG community or a classroom as long as the attribution to the NSRF organization and the individual authors remains intact.
 If you’d like to use our materials within a book, workshop, online event, or otherwise, please contact us by emailing us or phone (812-330-2702) to work out the details.